hashicorp/packer/website/source/docs/builders/qemu.html.md

 they've run Packer in, like the packer source directory.
 This appears to be an upstream bug with qemu, and the best solution for now is to remove the file/directory or run in another directory.

+Some users have reported issues with incorrect keymaps using qemu version 2.11.
+This is a bug with qemu, and the solution is to upgrade, or downgrade to 2.10.1 or earlier.